 sharks = [{ name: "Hammerhead" }, { name: "Great White" }, { name: "Angel" }] sorted_sharks = sharks.sort_by { |shark| shark[:name] } print sorted_sharks # [{:name=>"Angel"}, {:name=>"Great White"}, {:name=>"Hammerhead"}]

-method is more efficient for comparing collections of objects based on specific keys, as it uses a Schwartzian transform algorithm.
-Both sort
+The sort_by method is more efficient for comparing collections of objects based on specific keys, as it uses a Schwartzian transform algorithm.
+Both sort and sort_by return new arrays, leaving the original array intact.
+To modify the original array, you can use sort! and sort_by! instead.

 Removing Duplicate Elements